APNIC-Labs/draft-kskroll-sentinel/README.md

    o  root-key-sentinel-not-ta-<key-tag>

-   Note that the <key-tag> is specified in the DNS label as unsigned decimal integer (as described in [RFC4034], section 5.3), but zero- padded to five digits (for example, a Key Tag value of 42 would be represented in the label as 00042).

    These labels trigger special processing in the validating DNS resolver when responses from authoritative servers are received.
    Labels containing "root-key-sentinel-is-ta-<key-tag>" is used to